 All the rooms at these establishments are air-conditioned and come with en suite bathrooms, running hot and cold water, free wi-fi etc. The hotels have in-house restaurants, bars, cafe, spa, swimming pool, travel desk etc.

-Accommodation on twin-sharing basis.
+Accommodation on a twin-sharing basis.
 If traveling single, you will have to share the room with a fellow traveler (of the same sex).
 If you require a single room, it will be available at an extra cost.

 In Kathmandu enjoy breakfast and farewell dinners.
 Only breakfast in Pokhara.